- Square offers diverse services, including payment processing, business loans, and software solutions for efficient business operations.

 Likewise, beginning in 2016, Square partnered with restaurant and food services software management provider TouchBistro to launch Square for Restaurants and pair that program’s features with Square’s payment and hardware capabilities.
 This specialized service also comes with a separate fee determined by the number of locations and the number of devices at each location using Square’s POS app.

-Fees include a $29/month subscription fee plus $5/month per employee for payroll, $5/month per employee for employee management, $60/month per device per location for Square for Retail or Square for Restaurants, and $69/month to pair Square for Restaurants with TouchBistro.
+Fees include a $35/month subscription fee plus $6/month per employee for payroll, $4/month per employee for employee management, $60/month per device per location for Square for Retail or Square for Restaurants, and $40 per month for each additional device (per location).

 Square transaction fees worldwide